jtonneyck/async-javascript/README.md

 Do all tasks depend upon each other?
 Which do and which do not?

 Some tasks you can execute simultaneously.
 I would be pretty dumb to stand in front of the dishwasher until it finished instead of moving on to some other chore in the meantime.
-Let's say you are that dumb an you do every chore synchronously.
+Let's say you are that dumb and you do every chore synchronously.
 That would look like this: